 Pursuing Sustainability Nonstop.

-As the world transitions to alternative energy sources, people have to make fundamental changes in the way they operate.
+As the world continues to pursue sustainibility, people have to make fundamental changes in the way they operate.
 In this high school competition, your team explores ways to enable some aspect of this transition.
-What types of inventions or redesigns will be needed to take full advantage of new renewable energy sources?
+What types of inventions or redesigns will be needed to create a more sustainable future?
 How will suburbs, towns, and cities need to be redesigned?
 What types of behavior changes will be necessary, and how do we bring those about?

 Alaska Airlines Imagine Tomorrow lets you choose among four challenges and address the challenge you select by developing your own creative, well-researched solutions.